surajssd/blog_contents/content/post/2021/02/kms-journey.md

 This blog is about my ["Knowledge Management"](https://en.wikipedia.org/wiki/Knowledge_management) journey.
 The various approaches I have applied over the years, how one became cumbersome over others, and the benefit of subsequent methods over the previous one.
 If you wanna skip the boring history and get to the solution, then you can just jump to that last two sections.
 But I think you would appreciate the importance of the last approach only if you know why it is better than others.

-## Googling is not the Best Strategy!
+## Googling is not the Best Strategy

 If you find yourself googling, again and again, it is a clear sign you want that information quicker in terms of accessibility.
 Now it depends on the nature of the data.
 It could command you want to run again, or it could be some term in a specific blog you want to look up for your writing, etc.